kognifai/Kognifai/README.md

 In this SDK you will find detailed information on how to access and start using Galore, how to get started using the TQL language and how to use the APIs.

 ### Development Stack SDK
 The Development Stack SDK is a complete package that takes care of installing and configuring the Poseidon Next framework and the Galore packages.
-Access the [Dev Stack SDK](https://github.com/kognifai/Galore/blob/master/SDK-documentation/readme.md) to install and configure packages and build your own applications on Galore.
+Access the [Dev Stack SDK](https://github.com/kognifai/Galore/blob/master/SDK-documentation/readme.md) to install and configure packages to build your own applications using Galore.

 #### Explore these topics to know more about Galore
  -  [Galore](https://github.com/kognifai/Galore/blob/master/README.md)